 Each of these items isn’t a simple ‘buy with XP and it’s active’ though, each item has its own mini-skill tree where you can invest more XP into various branches to sacrifice one thing for another.
 For example, you can have instant health in exchange for blood, with no regen, or a smaller amount of blood instantly but X amount of health will regen over a few seconds as well.

-The game gets rather deep with its customisations of Dr Reid, as it allows you to pick and choose what trails and abilities you would like as you mould the good doctor into your own image.
+The game gets rather deep with its customisations of Dr Reid, as it allows you to pick and choose what traits and abilities you would like as you mould the good doctor into your own image.
 The way the experience is spent is also a rather novel mechanic.
 As you’re a vampire and you can’t go out during the day, you must rest within a safe zone.
 As you go to sleep, you get to spend all the XP you have accrued during the current night and then proceed to the next evening for more late-night adventures.

 How do you gain XP, I hear you ask?
 There are a few ways but the most common is completing chapters, side-missions, and/or devouring on innocent (or not so innocent) citizens of London.
 Which brings us too: